nkuegler/MPM_bidsification/docs/doc_bidsification.md

         + This process can be very tedious and many features are not well documented.
 Feel free to reach out if you need help ([kuegler@cbs.mpg.de](mailto:kuegler@cbs.mpg.de?subject=Help%20with%20MPM_bidsification) or Minerva messenger user: kuegler).
     + The good thing is that the `bidsmap.yaml` has to be **created only once** including all the different `ProtocolNames`.
 If every session follows the same protocol, you specify the Bidsmap for one session and, thereafter, use it to bidsify your whole data set.
     + The custom plugin `plugin_bidsify_nk.py` creates variables that are used to populate the `bidsmap.yaml` with custom values.
 The plugin is available in the `plugins_bidsme/` directory in the **MPM_bidsification** repository.
+    + The `plugin_opt` argument is used to pass variables to the plugins.
+Currently, the two options `bidsmap_step` (used to determine if `plugin_bidsify_*.py` is used for the bidsmap creation or for the actual bidsification of the data) and `include_smaps` (to include sensitivity maps in the LORAKS-reconstructed data in Alina's dataset) are available.
+        + The option `bidsmap_step == True` should be used in the `bidsme.mapper` step to avoid certain code blocks from running which would raise an error during the creation of the bidsmap but are needed during the actual bidsification.
     + ```
       PLUGIN_BIDS = "/path/to/plugin_bidsify.py"
       bidsme.mapper(PREPARED_PATH, BIDSIFIED_PATH, plugin_file=PLUGIN_BIDS,